 - Service points.
 Many aires provide dump stations and water.
 A few provide electricity.
 Depending on the state of our services we may pay for an aire that has this rather than stay in a free aire that does not.

 As a minimum every 3 or 4 days we stay in a campground, and after our last trip to Italy, Ton is beginning to think we should prioritize campgrounds over aires.
 If we decide to stay in a campground I will also consult the ACSI app as well as Park4night.
 ACSI is a campground service somewhat like GoodSam in the US.
 For a small fee (€20 for 2020) you gain access to discounts at campsites particularly during shoulder season.
 Typically with ACSI we pay €16-20 per night.
 The card pays for itself very quickly and I highly recommend joining.
 They will send the membership package to your home in the US.

 For Campgrounds we have a similar priority list:

 - Close to the sites we are going to visit.

 - Services available.
 We prioritize electricity and WiFi.
 Some campgrounds offer on site restaurants and bars but those are not important to us.

 - Laundry room.
 Finding good laundry rooms is an eternal search for RV’ers.
 If the reviews specifically call out good laundry I will let Ton know.

 Our lowest priority is free camping.
 We are very conservative in selecting this option, though I would guess we spend about 10% of our nights in free parking spots.
 If a city is offering an aire for a nominal charge, we respect that and will forego free parking 100% of the time.
+We feel that we should support the municipalities effort to provide the aire.
 Park4night will list sites that people have spent the night in parking lots or even on the side of roads.
 In many parts of Europe this behavior is tolerated for short periods of time if you show no indication of “camping behavior”, which means no level blocks, no awnings, and certainly no chairs.